theo-armour/pages/00-journal/2023-04-14-substack-dear-a.md

 # SubStack Dear a

-Thhis is the beiginning of an explanation, that takes a lot time
+This is the beiginning of an explanation, that takes a lot time

 * After my accident grandma sends me a postcard every day
 * Went on for months